jorishr/linux-notes/ubuntu_server/ssl.md

 The certbot package we installed takes care of this for us by adding a renew script cronjob to `/etc/cron.d`.

 To test it: `sudo certbot renew --dry-run`

+### Expanding or editing existing certificate
+To add a domain (sub domain or toplevel) to an existing certificate use: `certbot --expand -d existing.com,example.com,newdomain.com`.

+To have full control over changes, including delete, use: `certbot --cert-name -d existing.com,example.com,newdomain.com`.

 ## Adding a commercial certificate
 ### Obtain certificate